 - smoking cigarettes

-If you are sexually active, a condom might reduce your risk of getting HPV.
+If you’re sexually active, a condom might reduce your risk of getting HPV.
 But the virus can still live on the skin surrounding the genitals not covered by the condom.

 There are typically no symptoms of cervical dysplasia.
 Occasionally, abnormal bleeding may occur.
 However, in the absence of symptoms, the cell changes are invisible to the naked eye and are usually found during a regular Pap test.

 Pap test results will indicate a squamous intraepithelial lesion (SIL).
-This indicates cellular tissue damage or dysplasia.
+This means cellular tissue damage or dysplasia.

 There are different categories of SIL, including: